esferatec/ec-luart-widgetmanager/README.md

 ## Features

 The project provides a modular and flexible way to manage widgets in desktop applications.
 It allows you to add, reorder, hide, show, and change properties of child widgets.

-Widget: A widget is a graphical element or component in a GUI application, such as a button, text box, or image.
+Several widget managers can be used in one application.

 Z-index: The z-index determines the stacking order of widgets on the screen.
 Widgets with higher z-index values appear on top of widgets with lower z-index values.